Super ShowDown (2020): Main event

-In the main event, "The Fiend" Bray Wyatt defended the Universal Championship against Goldberg.
-After a stare down, Goldberg quickly performed a spear on The Fiend for a nearfall.
-The Fiend then applied the Mandible Claw on Goldberg, who managed to power out of it.
-Goldberg performed three more spears on The Fiend for a nearfall.
-The Fiend then sat up to a surprised Goldberg and applied another Mandible Claw on him, however, Goldberg managed to power out of it again and performed a Jackhammer on the Fiend to win the title for a second time, becoming the first wrestler to win a world championship after being inducted into the WWE Hall of Fame.
+In the main event, "The Fiend" Bray Wyatt defended the WWE Universal Championship against Goldberg.
+After a stare down, Goldberg surprised The Fiend with a Spear for a nearfall.
+Then, The Fiend performed a Mandible Claw on Goldberg, who managed to power out of it and performed three more Spears on The Fiend for a nearfall.
+Then, The Fiend performed a second Mandible Claw on Goldberg, who managed to power out of it again and performed a Jackhammer on The Fiend for a pinfall, winning the WWE Universal Championship for a second time and becoming the first wrestler to win a world championship after being inducted into the WWE Hall of Fame.
 This also gave The Fiend his first loss since the debut of the character.
-After the match, The Fiend quickly rose to his feet and stared down a celebrating Goldberg, only for the lights to go out, when the lights illuminated, The Fiend had disappeared.
+Aftermath, The Fiend quickly rose to his feet and stared down a celebrating Goldberg, only for the lights to go out.
+When the lights came back, The Fiend had disappeared.